 Elizabeth F. Gamble Garden - Photo by San Mateo County/Silicon Valley CVB

 After the panel was over, it was already lunchtime.
 There are so many restaurants in Palo Alto it was hard to decide on just one.
-I took my growling stomach to Vina Enoteca for some Italian food.
-They have a great lunch menu, and I can’t get enough of their gnocchi!
-At Vina Enoteca, I sat outside in the sun, ordered a salad to start and a glass of wine.
-My entrée was the Gnocchi Di Patate, a vegan gnocchi topped with tomato sauce, fried eggplant, and basil oil.
+I took my growling stomach to Pacific Catch - Palo Alto for some fresh and delicious seafood.
+They have a great menu, and I can’t get enough of their seafood tacos!
+At Pacific Catch, I sat outside in the sun, ordered the Guaca Poke to start and a glass of wine.
+My entrée was the Taco Platter, a mix & match of three tacos, black beans, and a choice of fries, house side salad, or tortilla chips.
 Delicious!
 What a nice day to treat myself.
-Since I was already close to Stanford University’s campus, I headed over to the Cantor Arts Center.
+After lunch, I decided to head over to the Cantor Arts Center.

 Cantor Arts Center - Photo by Cantor Arts Center